iseries/pn3uma/README.md

 If you want to have a look in pn3uma settings you can find them in `DistributionPackages/Pn3uma.App/Configuration/Settings.yaml`

 ### Developer notes
-If you're interested in developing pn3uma you have to install tailwind in the project's root folder.
+If you're interested in developing pn3uma you have to install tailwind and plugins from the project's root folder.

 #### Install tailwind and plugins
 ```Shell